jnk0le/RFM7x-lib/README.md

 ##how to examine fakes

-Usually the exact fake model can be determined by overall module design or measuring current consumption.
+Usually the exact fake model can be determined by doing registers dump from both banks (if available), overall module design or measuring current consumption.
 The following function should reveal any bk24xx and SE8R01 (the one with only 3 components except cob and oscillator, not compatible) chip:

 ```